temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal: Temporal command-line interface and development server

-The Temporal CLI (Command Line Interface) is a powerful tool that manages, monitors, and helps you debug your Temporal applications.
-With it, you can run a local Temporal Service directly from your terminal.
-This CLI tool helps you start Workflows, pass messages, cancel application steps, and more.
+The Temporal CLI manages, monitors, and debugs Temporal apps.
+It lets you run a local Temporal Service, start Workflow Executions, pass messages to running Workflows, inspects state, and more.

 * Start a local development service:
       `temporal server start-dev`
-* Help messages: pass --help for any command for how-to details:
+* View help: pass --help to any command:
       `temporal activity complete --help`

 <!--